mathie/mathie.github.io/_posts/2005/2005-12-14-oh-oh-oh-oh-im-still-alive.markdown

 Just to prove I'm still here, have a snippet of a shell function to clear out all those old <a href="http://docs.rubygems.org/">RubyGems</a> you have lying around from doing a regular <code>gem upgrade</code> to get the latest version of <a href="http://www.rubyonrails.org/">Rails</a> (which has hit 1.0!
 Wooo!
 Party!):

+{% highlight bash %}
-[code]# Uninstall all the old versions of gems, leaving only the current
+# Uninstall all the old versions of gems, leaving only the current
 # ones.
 gem_uninstall_old()
 {